Krit-m/discount-module/README.md

 ## Other assumptions made

-- For every discount campaigns in which the discount would be applied to the 'total price', the discount is applied in a certain percentage to EVERY ITEM in the cart, so that the total price is deducted to the desired amount. <br><br>This decision is to avoid conflicts in cases that a fixed amount discount, which is a coupon, is applied before ' percentage discount by item category', an on top discount that might not be applied on all the items.
+- For every discount campaigns in which the discount would be applied to the 'total price', the discount is applied in a certain percentage to EVERY ITEM in the cart, so that the total price is deducted to the desired amount. <br><br>The reason of this decision is to avoid conflicts in cases that a fixed amount discount, which is a coupon, is applied before 'percentage discount by item category', an on top discount that might not be applied on all the items.
 This way, all items' price are reduced by 'fixed amount' equally before going through 'percentage discount by item category'.
   <br/><br/>
 - If the 'fixed amount' coupon have higher amount than the total price, the total will be cut down to 0 baht, not a price of negative number.
 Also, other campaigns in the list are not used.
 However, if the shopping list include other